LinkedSoftwareDependencies/Article-System-Components/content/introduction.md

 the composition of software (and parts thereof) can be _unambiguously identified_ by IRIs and retrieved through _dereferencing_.
 Components.js automatically _instantiates_ such software configurations, including resolving the necessary dependencies.
-As such, this (de)referenceability of software configurations by IRI is beneficial in use cases such as:
+As such, this (de)referenceability of software configurations by IRI could be beneficial in use cases such as:

 Experimental research
 : Providing the full provenance trail of used software configurations to produce experimental results for improving reproducibility.